ctaylor42112/linkedin-skill-assessments-quizzes/sharepoint/sharepoint-quiz.md

 #### 39. You would like a SharePoint subsite to have a mailbox.
 While researching configuration options, which statement do you find to be true?

 - [ ] a subsite can have a single mailbox
-- [x] a susite cannot have a mailbox
+- [x] a subsite cannot have a mailbox
-- [ ] a subsite canhave any number of mailboxes
+- [ ] a subsite can have any number of mailboxes
 - [ ] a subsite can have a shared mailbox with the parent site

 #### 40. A user needs to access a business intelligence reporting dashboard within a SharePoint site.
 Currently they do not have permission to view any content.
 Which group can provide the appropriate permissions?